lyubomiriliev/PopShot-Social-Media-SOFTUNI-2023-/README.md

   3. Like, Dislike, Comment, Edit and Delete the post.
   4. Display other users posts in news feed.
   5. Display your posts in your profile feed.
+  6. User can edit profile with new username, full name, profile picture and bio.

 ![Logo](https://i.imgur.com/BlynGmW.png)